The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 So social rejection and twisting your foot activates these same regions.
 That is why sometimes taking pain medications like Tylenol can ease the pain of a broken heart.

-So guess what happens when you feel sad, rejected, abandoned, lonely?
+So guess what happens when you feel sad, rejected, abandoned, and lonely?
 Your insula gets activated and concurrently your fascia tightens up as a protective response to threat.

 What Is Interoception?

 Have you felt your muscles tighten, your fists and teeth clench, your heartbeat quicken, and your face get warmer when you feel angry?
-Or felt the blood draining from your face, your shoulders drooping, and feel tightness in the pit of your stomach when you feel the shame of rejection.
+Or feel the blood draining from your face, your shoulders drooping, and tightness in the pit of your stomach when you feel the shame of rejection.
 These physical sensations that you feel in your body are your sense of interoception.

-Research has shown that our ability to read our own physical signals directly relates to how well we can identify and regulate our emotional states.
+Research has shown that our ability to read our physical signals directly relates to how well we can identify and regulate our emotional states.

-This could lead to damage of our interoceptive sense which has far-reaching ramifications on our emotional, physical and social well-being.
+This could lead to damage of our interoceptive sense which has far-reaching ramifications on our emotional, physical, and social well-being.

 Where Is The Insula